The Gateway (student magazine)

 The Gateway is the student paper at the University of Alberta in Edmonton, Alberta, Canada.
-It is published once a month in print during the academic year (September–April) and on a regular basis online throughout the calendar year by the Gateway Student Journalism Society (GSJS), a student-run, autonomous, apolitical not-for-profit organization, operated in accordance with the Societies Act of Alberta.
+Since 2016, it is published once a month in a magazine format during the academic year (September–April) and on a regular basis online throughout the calendar year by the Gateway Student Journalism Society (GSJS), a student-run, autonomous, apolitical not-for-profit organization, operated in accordance with the Societies Act of Alberta.

-The Gateway is one of the oldest student newspapers in Canada, founded in 1910.
-Its alumni include Don Iveson, the Mayor of Edmonton; Joe Clark, the former Prime Minister of Canada; Beverley McLachlin, the former Chief Justice of Canada; clinical psychologist Jordan Peterson; and countless journalists across Canada and the world.
+The Gateway is one of the oldest student newspapers in Canada, founded in 1910 as a twice-a-week publication in newspaper format.
+Its alumni include Don Iveson, later a Mayor of Edmonton; Joe Clark, later a Prime Minister of Canada; Beverley McLachlin, later the Chief Justice of Canada; clinical psychologist Jordan Peterson; and countless journalists across Canada and the world.

 History

-The magazine was originally formatted as a newspaper, but shifted to a magazine format in January 2016 (see "Ownership and Operations").
+The magazine was originally formatted as a newspaper, but shifted to a magazine format in January 2016, though its nameplate continues to say "The University of Alberta's Official Student Newspaper". (see "Ownership and Operations").

 The newspaper was founded in North Garneau at the home of Libby Lloyd on October 26, 1910.
 A group of students had gathered to discuss the creation of a student newspaper.
 They came up with the name "The Gateway" and selected A.E.
 Ottewell as its first editor-in-chief.
 The first issue was published on November 21, 1910.

 According to the newspaper's first editorial, the name "Gateway" was chosen because "there is something unique about our position in this institution, the university farthest north in America and farthest West in Canada, standing at the portal of a great undeveloped and practically unknown region, rich in potentialities of future greatness."

 In 1938, The Gateway became a founding member of Canadian University Press (CUP), a non-profit news wire service owned by post-secondary student newspapers across Canada.
 The Gateway hosted CUP national conferences in January 1979, January 2005, and January 2010.